Alisha-lal/doclens-document-intelligence/README.md

 main
 ```

-The repository contains the application source code, README documentation, configuration examples, tests, and deployment configuration required to reproduce the project.
+The repository contains the application source code, documentation, configuration examples, tests, screenshots, and deployment configuration required to reproduce the project.

----

-# Brief Write-up of Approach

-DocLens was built with a clear separation between deterministic processing and AI-driven analysis.
-Uploads are validated and parsed with PyMuPDF for digital text, with Tesseract OCR as an automatic fallback for scanned documents — ensuring the system handles both content types without manual intervention.
-Basic statistics (page count, word count, reading time) are computed locally rather than delegated to the LLM, keeping those results fast, deterministic, and cost-free.

-For AI analysis, extracted text is sent to Gemini with a structured prompt, and responses are validated against Pydantic schemas to guarantee consistent, parseable output rather than relying on free-form text.

-Document Q&A uses a lightweight retrieval step: the document is chunked with overlap, relevant chunks are selected lexically, and only that grounded context is passed to Gemini — with explicit instructions to treat the document as untrusted data and answer solely from provided context.
-This reduces hallucination risk and avoids the cost/complexity of a full vector database for an MVP.

-The stack (React/Vite frontend, FastAPI backend, Dockerized with Tesseract) was chosen for fast iteration and reproducible deployment, with Vercel/Render handling hosting — prioritizing pragmatic, production-appropriate trade-offs over premature optimization.

 ---